zengde/run-jekyll-on-windows/3-syntax-highlighting.md

 Below, you'll find instructions for both syntax highlighters.
 Choose the one that best suits your needs.
 More information can be found on [the official Jekyll website](http://jekyllrb.com/docs/templates/#code-snippet-highlighting).

+**Note:** Since jekyll 3.0.0 default highlighter was move to Rouge and will install it automatically

 ## Install Rouge

 Quick and painless: Open your favorite command line tool and enter the following command.